bajamircea/bajamircea.github.io/_posts/2016-04-07-move-forward.markdown

 ![Value categories Venn diagrams](/assets/2016-04-07-move-forward/value-categories.png)

-- If if has identity, but cannot be moved it's an `lvalue`; otherwise it's an `rvalue`.
+- If it has identity, but cannot be moved it's an `lvalue`; otherwise it's an `rvalue`.
 A typical `lvalue` is a variable name `a`.
 - If it can be moved, but has no identity is a `prvalue` (pure right value);
   otherwise it's a `glvalue` (generalized left value).
 A typical `prvalue` is a